The Québec maritime Blog

 Many people are unfamiliar with the Îles de la Madeleine, an archipelago that belongs to the province of Québec.
 And yet all it takes is seeing a few photos of these islands to fall under their spell!
 Before setting foot here, find out more about this destination where the scenery is as colourful as the locals’ accents!

 The Îles de la Madeleine are in the middle of the Gulf of St. Lawrence, 215 km (135 mi.) southeast of the Gaspé Peninsula.
 The archipelago is made up of seven inhabited islands, six of which are linked by sand dunes and Route 199, which is only 85 km (55 mi.) long.
 The seventh, Entry Island, is only accessible by boat.
-To get to the Islands, you must fly or travel by water (you can take the ferry from Souris, Prince Edward Island, or get there via a cruise aboard the CTMA Vacancier, which departs from Montréal, is not available in 2021).
+To get to the Islands, you must fly or you can take the ferry from Souris, Prince Edward Island (the cruise aboard the CTMA Vacancier, which departs from Montréal, is not available in 2021).

 The scenery found in the archipelago is very different from the rest of Québec and includes 300 km (190 mi.) of blond-sand beaches where you can relax, build sandcastles and go swimming.
 Water temperatures can reach 18°C to 20°C (64°F to 68°F) in mid-August, depending on where you are.

 Along with golden sand and the blue and green of the sea, the Islands feature imposing red sandstone cliffs made of quartz covered in a thin layer of iron oxide (which explains their distinctive colour).
 The cliff walls are sculpted by the forces of the wind, waves, tides and thaw.
 Because they are so crumbly, it’s important to be cautious and not venture too close to the edge!
 The archipelago also features green mounds and hills where you can go for a stroll and admire the view.